scipy/scipy/doc/source/tutorial/stats.rst

 In all three cases, our sample has more weight in the top tail than the underlying distribution.
 We can briefly check a larger sample to see if we get a closer match.
-In this case the empirical frequency is quite close to the theoretical probability, but if we repeat this several times the fluctuations are still pretty large.
+In this case, the empirical frequency is quite close to the theoretical probability, but if we repeat this several times, the fluctuations are still pretty large.

     >>> freq05l = np.sum(stats.t.rvs(10, size=10000) > crit05) / 10000.0 * 100
     >>> print('larger sample %%-frequency at 5%% tail %8.4f' % freq05l)